-Traditional Amsterdam cookies with biscuit, almonds and cream filling.
+Bokkepootjes are traditional Amsterdam cookies.
+They are biscuits filled with, almonds and cream.
 Buy this Dutch treat in the supermarket.

 Very thin biscuits, Kletskoppen are the Dutch version of brandy snaps and a traditional Dutch cookie.